The Supreme Court's judgment on deprivation of liberty

 PROSPER runtime dashboards are an excellent tool in detecting and demonstrating trends in the number of falls, UTIs and/or pressure ulcers occurring each month.

-SMART Aim - By end of 2018 falls to be no more than six per month.
+SMART Aim - By the end of 2025 falls to be no more than six per month.

 Or alternatively, if you felt this may be too challenging, you could split the period in two, which would allow you to 'take stock' after three months.

-SMART Aim - By end of September 2018 falls to be no more than 10 per month.
+SMART Aim - By June 2025 falls to be no more than 15 per month.

 If this was achieved, it would have turned the trend around.
 You could then decide whether to continue to aim for six by the end of year, or whether a consolidation period may be required before trying to reduce the number further.